UCLHp/OutputConsistency/README.md

 * Check Session
 * Submit to Database or Export to CSV
 * If any changes are made to the form, Check Session again
-* End Session of close window
+* End Session or close window